dotnet/reactive/Rx.NET/Documentation/adr/0004-package-split.md

 So that seems pretty effective.

 Why not just set [`UseWPF`](https://learn.microsoft.com/en-us/dotnet/core/project-sdk/-msbuild-props-desktop#usewpf) and [`UseWindowsForms`](https://learn.microsoft.com/en-us/dotnet/core/project-sdk/msbuild-props-desktop#usewindowsforms) back to `false`?
 The short answer is: it doesn't work.
 But why?
 The problem is that these really only determine whether the code in your project can use WPF or Windows Forms features.
 Your project might not use them, but that doesn't change the fact that if any of the components you depend on do have a dependency on the .NET runtime Windows Desktop components, your application will automatically pick up that dependency even if you've not turned on the WPF or Windows Forms features for your own build.
+But `<DisableTransitiveFrameworkReferences>` lets us tell the SDK not to do that.

 #### The problems with the workaround

 Unfortunately, the workaround doesn't always work.
+It is usually OK for applications that don't use Rx directly, and which only depend on `System.Reactive` because as a transitive reference through some other component.
+But if the application itself uses Rx, then it can encounter problems with this workaround.
 For example, if your application ever calls the `ObserveOn` extension method for `IObservable<T>`, you will get baffling compiler errors.
 Take this simple example, compiled against Rx 6.0.1:

 ```cs
 using System.Reactive.Linq;